Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Introduction

 The contributions and innovations of this research include: 1) The usage of a novel 3D MRI representation model.
 In this model, each voxel of the 3D MRI is represented by a combination of learnable 3D Gaussian points.
 This innovative approach facilitates a continuous representation of the image, enhancing the granularity and flexibility of the imaging process; 2) The expansion of the existing 3DGS framework to enable the decomposition of complex-valued 3D volumes.
-This extension broadens the applicability of 3DGS, allowing for more sophisticated manipulation and analysis of MRI data; 3) The refinement of the optimization of the original 3DGS to fit the isotropic resolution 3D MRI setting, and hence accelerates the speed of convergence for high acceleration factors.
+This extension broadens the applicability of 3DGS, allowing for more sophisticated manipulation and analysis of MRI data; 3) A new densification strategy that improves the reconstruction quality at high acceleration factors.